Borderline Personality

 have highly unstable patterns of social

 relationships.
-While they can develop intense
+While they can develop

-but stormy attachments, their attitudes
+intense but stormy attachments, their

-towards family, friends, and loved ones
+attitudes towards family, friends, and

-may suddenly shift from idealization (great
+loved ones may suddenly shift from

-admiration and love) to devaluation (intense
+idealization (great admiration and love)

-anger and dislike).
-Thus, they may form
+dislike).
+Thus, they may form an

-an immediate attachment and idealize the
+immediate attachment and idealize the

-other person, but when a slight separation
+other person, but when a slight

-or conflict occurs, they switch unexpectedly
+separation or conflict occurs, they

-to the other extreme and angrily accuse
+switch unexpectedly to the other extreme

-the other person of not caring for them
+and angrily accuse the other person of

-at all.
-Even with family members, individuals
+not caring for them at all.
+Even with

-with BPD are highly sensitive to rejection,
+highly sensitive to rejection, reacting

-reacting with anger and distress to such
+with anger and distress to such mild

-mild separations as a vacation, a business
+separations as a vacation, a business

 trip, or a sudden change in plans.
 These